-Rule 35 - Electronic Devices: No two-way communication device shall be allowed unless provided by ITC.
+Rule 35 - Electronic Devices: No two-way communication device, including cell phones, shall be carried or used unless provided by ITC.
 Use of any electronic communication or tracking device shall not be permitted unless provided by the ITC.
-While a musher may carry a one-way emergency device such as an emergency locator transmitter (ELT), a Spot[TM], or other similar satellite tracking device, activation of any help or emergency signal, including accidental activation, will make a musher ineligible to continue and will result in an automatic withdrawal from the race.
+While a musher may carry a one-way emergency device such as an emergency locator transmitter (ELT), a SpotTM, or other similar satellite tracking device, activation of any help or emergency signal, including accidental activation, will make a musher ineligible to continue and will result in an automatic withdrawal from the race.
 Night vision goggles are not allowed.
 Use of GPS is permitted.